What you need to know about all-risk construction site insurance!

 The level of coverage provided by worksite insurance is very broad, but there are some exclusions that are not covered.
 This is the case for theft by an employee, freezing or penalties due to a delay in work. the work.
 Damage associated with pollutants is also excluded.

-However, it would be possible to have more comprehensive coverage by including additional benefits such as material and equipment breakdown, pollution, earthquake, sewer backup and claims.
+However, it would be possible to have more comprehensive coverage by including additional warranties such as material and equipment breakdown, pollution, earthquake, sewer backup and disaster.

 General liability insurance